tomaszjader/szeptucha/README.en.md

 **[🇵🇱 Polski](README.md) | [🇺🇸 English](README.en.md)**

-An application for voice recording and automatic transcription using OpenAI Whisper API.
+An application for voice recording and automatic transcription using OpenAI Whisper API or a local faster-whisper model (automatic selection).

 ## 🚀 New features in version 2.0